-London Fog Cake is the delicous comfort of an Earl Grey latte in cake form.
+London Fog Cake is the delicious comfort of an Earl Grey latte in cake form.
 Moist chocolate cake is layered with Earl Grey buttercream and topped with a silky and sweet caramel sauce.

 What is London Fog Cake